GLSRC/rescomp/README.md

 ## Usage

 Please read the **FAQ** below.
-Otherwise, just look at the examples in bin to get started.
-Not many features are implemented yet, hence there is not much to explain.
+Otherwise, just look at the examples in _bin_ to get started.
+Not many features are implemented yet, hence there is not that much to explain.

 ## FAQ